-At Bar Enoteca, the newest restaurant (opened this fall) by the popular Fine Dining Restaurant Group, you’ll find an extensive selection of wine, a full bar and Mediterranean-style small plates at a convenient ski-in, ski-out location.
-Enoteca’s menu is ideal for grabbing breakfast before tram laps, while the lunch and après menu boasts a delicious selection of small plates, great for sharing.
+At Bar Enoteca, the newest restaurant by the popular Fine Dining Restaurant Group, you’ll find an extensive selection of wine, a full bar and Mediterranean-style plates at a convenient ski-in, ski-out location.
+Enoteca’s menu is ideal for grabbing breakfast before tram laps, while the daytime menu boasts a delicious selection of plates great for sharing.
 Watch the staff prepare dishes from the open kitchen or follow the mountain activity through the large slope-side picture windows.
 The expansive bar area and high-top tables invite you to linger for as long as your time will allow.
-Don’t miss the daily crudo plates or the variety of fettunta (small toasts).
-Enoteca is the perfect spot to grab a glass of wine and a bite to eat and enjoy a meal with friends, or to meet new ones.
+Don’t miss the fantastic crudo plates or the fresh mozzarella.
+Enoteca is the perfect spot to grab a glass of wine and a bite to eat, no matter the occasion.

 Everyone loves a good story about following your dreams, so throw in some good ol’ fashioned barbecue and you have the story of Big Hole BBQ.
 What started out as an idea in a tiny shack in Driggs evolved into a successful (and delicious!) reality in Victor, Idaho.
 After nine years of serving up some of the best barbecue this side of the Mississippi, the team at Big Hole BBQ is proud to be sharing its passion with the Jackson community.
 With a menu for all ages, this family-owned restaurant serves food that will have you licking your fingers and asking for more.
 The dry-rubbed, smoked-to-perfection meats are just a portion of the mouthwatering options.
 Other specialties include fish tacos and mini sliders, served with your favorite barbecue accompaniments like mac and cheese, baked beans or slaw.
 Head in, take a seat and pair your meal with a specialty cocktail or one of the many local beers on tap.

-There’s no better way to end a day on the slopes than with the finest in alpine cuisine.
-And there’s no better place to find that than Copper Bar, where the tradition of continental fine dining is combined with a warm, cozy atmosphere.
-Here you will find gemütlichkeit — the state of good cheer created by a comfortable ambiance and a warm hospitality.
-Stop into the bar first for an aperitif next to the fire before taking a seat in the inviting dining room.
-The menu offers alpine classics, such as steak tartare, wiener schnitzel and, of course, apfel strudel, as well as new regionally inspired dishes like elk au poivre and trout almandine.
-Stop in for dinner at Copper Bar for delicious food, attentive service and the most authentic alpine ambiance in Jackson Hole.
+Finish your day in the Tetons at Copper Bar, where the tradition of continental fine dining is combined with a warm, cozy atmosphere.
+Here you will find gemütlichkeit — the state of good cheer created by a comfortable ambiance and warm hospitality.
+Whether taking in the mountain views on the deck, enjoying the comfort of the dining room or sitting inside the famous Copper Bar, you will find the perfect place for your dinner here.
+The menu offers alpine classics, such as steak tartare, wiener schnitzel and, of course, apfel strudel, as well as new regionally inspired dishes like elk au poivre and trout amandine.
+Stop into Copper Bar for delicious food, attentive service and the most authentic alpine ambiance in Jackson Hole.

 Get together at Gather for creative modern American cuisine that locals voted Best of Jackson Hole!
 Just a block from the Town Square and steps from the public parking garage, Gather offers a casual dinner experience.
 Enjoy a relaxed atmosphere, daily happy hour and new specials weekly.
 There is a wonderful selection of wines, craft beers and specialty cocktails as well as gluten-free and vegetarian/vegan food options.
 Tuesday Tastings offer guests an opportunity to be food critics: Guests rate the food on presentation, taste and creativity.
 Gather’s Chef’s Table is a unique culinary treat as well; the experience includes a tasting menu of seven individually portioned items, including starters, salads, entrées and desserts.
 Gather also offers off-site catering services and has private dining options.
 Visit their sister location, Palate, for lunch at the National Museum of Wildlife Art.
 Call for more information.

 This hip Italian eatery’s motto is “You’re a Stranger Here but Once!”
 With an inviting, open dining room and bar surrounding a custom-made wood-fired grill, you not only make friends quickly — you may never leave.
 Glorietta is about fresh ingredients expertly prepared in an environment reminiscent of a family-run mountainside trattoria in Italy.
 The space is designed to be lively and familial, allowing you to sit back and relax with a glass of wine while the chefs prepare your meal using locally sourced goods, prime meats and the finest imported products.
-Don’t-miss items include the house-made pastas, dry-aged steaks and game, creative vegetable preparations, wild and sustainable seafood specials, and the best meatballs in town.
-Pair any of these dishes with an Italian wine from the curated list or one of the professionally executed cocktails created especially for the restaurant and enjoy the ride.
+Don’t-miss items include the house-made pastas, dry-aged steaks and game, creative vegetable preparations, wild and sustainable seafood specials and the best meatballs in town.
+Pair any of these dishes with an Italian wine from the curated list or a professionally executed cocktail and enjoy the ride.

-Jackson’s historic Teton Theatre is home to a new production: a wood-fired pizza restaurant using primarily local and organic ingredients in its simple, but fantastic, salads, pizzas and desserts.
-Hand-stretched dough is made daily topped with delicacies like house-pickled jalapeños, organic cremini mushrooms and nitrate-free bacon.
+Jackson’s historic Teton Theatre is home to a new production: a wood-fired pizza restaurant using primarily local and organic ingredients in its simple but fantastic salads, pizzas and desserts.
+Hand-stretched dough is made daily and topped with delicacies like house-pickled jalapeños, organic cremini mushrooms and nitrate-free bacon.
 A list of local beers and domestic wines complement the lively atmosphere.
-Anyone trying to avoid gluten, or eat dairy or meat free, can still enjoy a pizza from the many vegetarian options.
+Anyone trying to avoid gluten, dairy or meat can still enjoy a pizza from the many vegetarian options.
 The large space easily accommodates families and groups while also offering plenty of booths and small tables for privacy.
-The fresh salads are a standout, and if you happen to save room for dessert, you are in for a treat — a sizzling fruit skillet topped with a scoop of Moo’s ice cream or the classic late-night house-made cookies and milk.
+The fresh salads are a standout, and if you happen to save room for dessert, you are in for a treat — try a sizzling fruit skillet topped with a scoop of Moo’s ice cream or the chocolate lava cake.

 Cozy.
 Sophisticated.
 Hip.
 Classic.
 King Sushi has it all, and those words don’t just describe the sushi spot’s newly renovated historic log cabin.
 They also apply to the food.
 Downtown Jackson’s newest restaurant is the place to dine as much for the atmosphere as it is for the food.
 King Sushi’s seasoned chef, Jason King, has trained with some of the best in the business.
 The result of his experience?
 A refined menu offering traditional and new-school sushi rolls and sashimi, alongside Japanese-style street food, such as noodle bowls, donburi (rice bowls), tempura and more.
 Find something for everyone, from the King roll with spicy hamachi, tempura jalapeño, tuna, tobiko and amazu to the scallop shooter with sea scallop, negi, tobiko uzura and ponzu.
 Enjoy happy hour from 4:30 to 6 p.m. or dinner daily.